-7. Those who are entitled to do so, mainly the European Parliament and the European Council, that leaders who oppose immigration stand at the head of [European] Union institutions.
+7. Those who are entitled to do so, mainly the European Parliament and the European Council, should decide that leaders who oppose immigration stand at the head of [European] Union institutions.

 The prime minister concluded his speech with the following exhortation (video source in Hungarian):

 I ask the Hungarian people, all of us to sign the program introduced here and to go out and vote on May 26.
 Go out and we’ll show Brussels on May 26, we’ll show that the Soros NGO’s will not have the final word and the Brussels bureaucrats will proclaim it from their dusky offices, but that it is always the people who proclaim it in the voting booths.
 Go Hungary!
 Go Hungarians!